 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-It has been one busy weekend as I have been away at a conference (read more about it and tips for your first blogging conference).
-It was lots of fun with so much to take in, but I’m glad to be home and give my boys lots of big soppy hugs, and have a few simpler meals.
+It has been one busy weekend as I have been away at a conference.
+It was lots of fun with so much to take in, but I'm glad to be home and give my boys lots of big soppy hugs, and have a few simpler meals.

 Don't get me wrong, the food at the conference was great, fantastic even at many meals, but having a few more elaborate meals sometimes makes me crave simpler meals to balance things out.
 Not to mention the fact I'm tired and want to spend time with my kids rather than cooking.
 This bacon sundried tomato pasta with spinach and cream is just the sort of meal for times like these, so it seemed the perfect time to share it with you.

 You might get the sense I'd been holding back on sharing this recipe, which is sort of true.
 The thing is I couldn't help think that for one, it's not necessarily that original and two, it fuels the accusation that I have a bacon obsession.

 But then I started thinking that neither of those are really a bad thing, in my mind, if dinner is tasty.
 And they are definitely not a bad thing if it's tasty, quick and relatively healthy, not to mention inexpensive.
 So, I decided this bacon sundried tomato pasta recipe had to be shared after all as it fits exactly in that space.